vnphanquang/roullector/README.md

 Notes:

+- for boolean options (default to `true`), the cli equivalent is `--no-<option>`, meaning only add the flag if you want to negate the option
+- for `ingorePatterns` in cli, provide the regex without `/`.
+Ex: `--ignorePatterns=^_` (default)

+#### KeyTransform

+The rationale for the current default is to enable reference to the mapping without having to do something like `AppRoutes['a-kebab-case']['[id']`.

-- in command-line mode, `keyTransform`
+In command-line mode, `keyTransform`:

 - only accepts these choices: `dollarArg | camelCase | none`,
 - if you want to specify multiple transforms, provide multiple arguments: `--keyTransform=dollarArg --keyTransform=camelCase`.
 The transforms will be applied in the order they are provided.
-  - The rationale for the current default is to enable reference to the mapping without having to do something like `AppRoutes['a-kebab-case']['[id']`.
 - To opt out completely, do `--keyTransform=none`.
 - See [implementation for more details][roullector.collect.constants].
-- for boolean options (default to `true`), the cli equivalent is `--no-<option>`, meaning only add the flag if you want to negate the option.

 ### Library Usage